port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/port-crd.md

 To learn how to use Port CRDs to fit your needs, you will follow an example.
 It will give you a general understanding of how to map any data you would like.

-### Example - Mapping a repository using Port CRDs
+### Example - Mapping a microservice using Port CRDs

-The goal for this example is to map a git repository using Port's CRD and Port's K8s exporter.
-For this example, you will map [Port's docs repository](https://github.com/port-labs/port-docs) as a Port entity.
+The goal for this example is to map a microservice using Port's CRD and Port's K8s exporter.
+For this example, you will map [Port's docs microservice](https://github.com/port-labs/port-docs) as a Port entity.

 :::note Prerequisites
 Before getting started: